Exploring Gaudi Park Güell in Barcelona city is a part of a complete experience of Barcelona experiences. The park is a UNESCO World Heritage site.

 It is a feast of colors and happiness and of life itself.

-It is the passion for nature of Gaudi; perhaps of the things he imagined through his room as a child seeing nature dancing outside his window.
+It is the passion for nature of Gaudi; perhaps of the things he imagined through his room as a child seeing life dancing outside his window.

-Allow yourself to be less serious and see his work as applied magic.
-These are the Gaudi Park Guell sectors.
+Allow yourself to be less severe and see his work as applied magic.
+These are the Gaudi Park Güell sectors.

 The Monumental Staircase

-A stairs complex along with a really beautiful set of sculptures, functional benches and flowers.
+A stairs complex along with a lovely set of sculptures, functional benches, and flowers.

 The Hypostyle Hall and its 86 sloping columns

-The Corrugated Bench and the colorful mosaics of the Nature Square
+The Corrugated Bench & the mosaics of the Nature Square

 The Casa-Museu Gaudí